Dominican University of California MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: In-person, on-campus in San Rafael.
 Scheduling is designed to accommodate working students, with late afternoon, evening, and some weekend class options.
 Students may enroll part-time or full-time, with typical completion in 30 to 36 months for the licensure concentrations.

-Licensure Track: LMFT track (60 units), LPCC track (60 units), and dual LMFT/LPCC track offered within a single 60-unit program.
+Licensure Track: California LMFT (60 units), LPCC (60 units), and dual LMFT/LPCC offered within a single 60-unit program.
 The program is approved by the California Board of Behavioral Sciences under Business and Professions Code §4980.37 (LMFT) and §4999.33 (LPCC) per BBS LMFT and BBS LPCC applicant resources.

 Accreditation: Institutional accreditation through the WASC Senior College and University Commission (WSCUC).
 BBS approval for both LMFT and LPCC educational requirements.
 COAMFTE or CACREP programmatic accreditation is not publicly listed.